DinhLongHuynh/lrp_chemprop/README.md

 </p>

 ## Tutorials
-To dicover how to use lrp_chemprop module to analyse explainability of chemprop model, please check: https://github.com/DinhLongHuynh/lrp_chemprop/blob/main/examples/LRP_analysis.ipynb
+To dicover how to use lrp_chemprop module for analysing explainability of chemprop model, please check: https://github.com/DinhLongHuynh/lrp_chemprop/blob/main/examples/LRP_analysis.ipynb